Facebook uncovers more disinformation activity tied to Iran | Social Media

 Described as “coordinated inauthentic behavior,” the activity focused on spreading political messages, and used fake identities to deceive users.

-A source directly familiar with the situation who was not authorized to speak publicly said what Facebook uncovered from was “straight out of the Russian playbook” to drive online conversation in the U.S., in this case to “stoke the left.”
+A source directly familiar with the situation who was not authorized to speak publicly said what Facebook uncovered from Iran was “straight out of the Russian playbook” to drive online conversation in the U.S., in this case to “stoke the left.”

 The source added that this is a marked shift by the Iranians away from the traditional anti-Saudi Arabia and anti-Israel propaganda to the Russian model used in the lead up to the 2016 U.S. election.
 The ultimate goal is to build an audience online and spur Americans to argue with each other, the source said.